Second Assistant Directors

 Do your 2nd ADs speak English?

-Yes, our 2nd ADs for global co-productions are fluent in both Mandarin and English.
-They communicate clearly with global cast and crew while setting up with local Chinese departments, extras, and studio authorities.
+Yes.
+Our 2nd ADs on global co-productions are fluent in both Mandarin and English.
+They speak clearly with global cast and crew while working with local Chinese departments, extras, and studio authorities.

 ACT 04 — On Set